idun-corp/docs/ProptechOS-Edge-Interface/README.md

 ProptechOS is built using the Microsoft suite of underlying IoT technologies.
 Hence, a RealEstateCore edge connector for ProptechOS sends RealEstateCore edge messages using a client compatible with the Microsoft IoT Hub.
 The easiest way to get started is to use the Microsoft IoT Hub Client, which is what this guide describes.

-As added illustrations for the guide, we have built a simple example Edge Connector, ProptechOS-REC-connector (see [the Edge Interface example folder](examples)).
+As added illustrations for the guide, we have built a simple example Edge Connector, ProptechOS-REC-connector (see [the Edge Interface examples](https://github.com/idun-corp/Idun-Examples/blob/master/ProptechOS-Edge-Interface/examples)).
 Have a look and compare the example code with the description in this guide.

 ## Edge Connector development